drikshathakur786/MiniSearchEngine/README.md

 ## ⚙️ Features

-- 📝 Add, update, or delete documents
+- 📝 Add your own file, or search from the existing database.
-- 🧠 Lazy search with keyword suggestions (prefix-based)
+- 🧠 Lazy search with keyword suggestions (prefix-based) .

 ## 🧩 Data Structures Used